-- Existence of the Government Employees Medical Scheme (GEMS) and the resulting loss of membership. - Poor risk pool due to higher age profile of members. - Higher than average claims pattern due to higher pensioner ratio. - Dissatisfied members due to late claims processing and payments. - Failure to attract sufficient members to increase the size of the risk pool. - Spiralling cost of medication and private hospital costs; thus threatening the solvency and viability of the scheme. - Potential/looming retrenchment in the industry where most of the members of the scheme operate (economic factors). - Statutory regulations/ amendments (i.e. PMB's being paid at cost). - Threat of HIV/Aids and other chronic diseases. - Fraud and corruption. - Quality of management information. - Poor investment returns.
+- Existence of competitive schemes and the resulting loss of membership. - Poor risk pool due to higher age profile of members. - Higher than average claims pattern due to higher pensioner ratio. - Dissatisfied members due to late claims processing and payments. - Failure to attract sufficient members to increase the size of the risk pool. - Spiralling cost of medication and private hospital costs; thus threatening the solvency and viability of the scheme. - Potential/looming retrenchment in the industry where most of the members of the scheme operate (economic factors).

+- Threat of HIV/Aids and other chronic diseases.

+- Fraud and corruption.

+- Quality of management information.

+- Poor investment returns.